paralympics/pcsas-user-guide/docs/account-manager/management-of-groups-roles-and-permissions.md

 ### How To: Add User Groups to an Account

-1. Go to the *Security Manager* module and open the *User Accounts* search form.
+1. Go to the *Account Manager* module and open the *User Accounts* search form.
 2. Find the relevant user by entering required search criteria or scrolling through the result pages.
 3. Click the user’s row to open the user’s details page; then click the *User Groups* tab to access the groups.
 4. Find the desired group to add, either by scrolling through the result matrix for the available groups or by